ippc/ippcdj/readme.md

     - Apppc
         - User(Fk to Users)
         - APPPC country
-- User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
-OR, user registration open to all, but need approval by admins. i.e. Account registration & [activation](http://mezzanine.jupo.org/docs/user-accounts.html#account-approval) system?
 - [Email utility](https://github.com/pinax/django-mailer)
     - Ability to insert user groups as well as individual users in `To:` field in `/admin/mailer/message/add/`
         - Use [admin actions](https://docs.djangoproject.com/en/1.5/ref/contrib/admin/actions/)?